On the Identifiability of Causal Graphs with the Invariance Principle

-\end{definition} The above definition of identifiability, based on the support of the Jacobian inverse of the mixing function, may be a bit unfamiliar, but it's equivalent to what is commonly meant when asking that a causal DAG is identifiable: any alternative causal model that matches the distribution of the data is compatible only with the ground truth causal graph (represented with the inverse Jacobian's support).
+\end{definition} The above definition of identifiability, based on the support of the Jacobian inverse of the mixing function, may be a bit unfamiliar, but it's equivalent to what is commonly meant when asking that a causal DAG is identifiable: \begin{callout} Any alternative causal model that matches the distribution of the data is compatible only with the ground truth causal graph (represented with the inverse Jacobian's support). \end{callout}

 \paragraph{Relation with ICA identifiability.} Compare \cref{def:identifiability} of identifiability of the causal graph with the notion of identifiability in ICA of \cref{def:ica_identifiability} in the appendix: for causal discovery, all we care about is the support of $J_{\f^{-1}}$, which can be identified from any point where the Jacobian is faithful; for independent component analysis, we need to guarantee that the exact values of the Jacobian can be recovered over each point of the domain, up to trivial indeterminacies.
 This phrasing clarifies that, in the nonlinear setting (where the Jacobian varies with $\x$), causal discovery is a much simpler problem than ICA: it only requires identifying the support at a single point, rather than the value at any point.
 This is reflected in our main identifiability result (\cref{thm:identifiability}): we will show that the causal graph of a nonlinear SCM can be identified with the information from only two auxiliary environments; this in stark contrast with ICA identifiability results for general mixing functions, that usually require a number of environments that scales linearly ($\mathcal O(d)$) with the number of sources.